dvdvideo1234/TrackAssemblyTool/readme.md

 [helping me, help you, help us all](https://www.youtube.com/watch?v=2TZyb0n2DAw) !

 #### Who are the people that helped you in some way for maintaining this project ?
-Here is the list of all the people helped me maintain this project by answering my questions about their track packs or in some other way.
+Here is the list of all the people that helped me by answering my questions about their track packs or in some other way.
 It is possible that missed someone, so please excuse me:
   * [Ron Thunderr](https://steamcommunity.com/profiles/76561198121926395)
   * [Magnum](https://steamcommunity.com/profiles/76561198004847743)